jeckman/wp-insta-import/README.md

 - Parses hashtags in the instagram post content and makes them tags on WordPress posts, stripping them from the body

 Caution: If you have anything set to publicize when you make new posts, use caution in publishing many posts at once!

+TODOS:
+- Also import "stories" and "reels"
+- Make into a standalone plugin not dependent on wp-cli eval-file
+- Enable upload of the instagram zip download directly via dashboard
+- Configurability - author, categories, tags, whether to insert images or just attach to post, whether to include posts, reels, stories, etc.
+- custom post type for imported instagram posts?